hyperdivision/anonymous-credentials/README.md

 #### const org = new Issuer(storage)

-Instatiate a new Issuer instance. `storage` designates the path which shall be used to store blacklist information.
+Instatiate a new Issuer instance. `storage` designates the path which shall be used to store revocation list information.

 #### org.addIssuance(application)